wayoubi/dems-highavailability/README.md

 # 1 Replica Manager Name, default RM$ where $ is 1,2,3 and so on
 # 2 Mutlicast IP, default 224.0.0.110
 # 3 Multicast Port, default 4443

+cd replica-manager
+./run.sh RM1 224.0.0.110 4446 localhost

 # use run.cmd is you're on Windows
 cd replica-manager
-./run.sh RM1 224.0.0.110 4446 localhost
+run.cmd RM1 224.0.0.110 4446 localhost

 ```

 Run the DMES Server